 Subjective task value ratings were significantly lower in the ego MC condition in Experiment 2 even though run-times were shorter in that condition.
-One possible explanation for the inconsistency between the subjective task value and running time data is that the subjective task value scores may be influenced by the pre-existing beliefs that task-oriented goals are 'better'.
+One possible explanation for the inconsistency between the subjective task value and running time data is that the subjective task value scores may be influenced by the preexisting beliefs that task-oriented goals are 'better'.
 The idea that a task MC is preferable and associated with more adaptive motivational patterns is widely endorsed as part of current sports coaching practice (Lochbaum & Sisneros, 2024).
 In other words, finding that subjective task value is higher in the task MC result might be the result of the perceived social desirability of endorsing task-oriented goals.

 One potential limitation of the study is that we did not explicitly measure perceived motivational climate.
 While the majority participants reliably reported setting the goal that was aligned with the instruction, there were a minority of athletes who did not identify goals that corresponded with the MC instruction.
-There may (as Buch et al., 2016 found) have been a stronger interplay between the individual's DGO and the MC that was masked by analysing the induced MC rather than the perceived MC.
+There may (as Buch et al., 2016 found) have been a stronger interplay between the individual's DGO and the MC that was masked by analyzing the induced MC rather than the perceived MC.
 However, measuring the perceived MC at the time may have rendered the induced MC less salient during the run and our ability to draw conclusions about which type of induced MC enhances performance would have been compromised.
 A suggestion for future research is therefore to test whether the measurement of perceived MC impacts the potency of an induced MC using a split sample design in which half the athletes are asked to complete a measure of perceived MC directly after the MC has been induced, and the other half do not complete the measure.
-It might also be argued that although the task-oriented instructions used in Experiments 1 and 2 encouraged selfthat this manipulation was not sufficiently salient to provide a true test of the matching

-1 referential criteria for success, they also emphasized attainment of a specific performance technique rather than a performance standard and found no evidence for a matching effect in

-2 standard, rather than focusing on effort, enjoyment and improvement.
-It is therefore possible performance-based criteria of success and reliably modulated performance in Experiments 1 and 2, and confidence in Experiment 3 but did not elicit a matching effect.
+It might also be argued that although the task-oriented instructions used in Experiments 1 and 2 encouraged self-referential criteria for success, they also emphasized attainment of a specific performance standard, rather than focusing on effort, enjoyment and improvement.
+It is therefore possible that this manipulation was not sufficiently salient to provide a true test of the matching hypothesis for task-oriented goals.
+However, the instructions for Experiment 3 emphasized technique rather than a performance standard and found no evidence for a matching effect in the task MC.
+Furthermore, the ego instructions unambiguously emphasized an external, performance-based criteria of success and reliably modulated performance in Experiments 1 and 2, and confidence in Experiment 3 but did not elicit a matching effect.
 Therefore, it is unlikely that the data can explained solely in terms of weak goal manipulations.